NEST

 Mrs Karen Holder

 My previous roles all include working with children and their families including supporting families who have suffered a bereavement.
 I have qualified in my second year as a counsellor.
-I have trained in the ‘Solihull Approach’ and am now part of a team that delivers parent groups here at Woodmancote.
+I am trained in the ‘Solihull Approach’ which I use as a guide when working with parents.

-I am passionate about supporting families in many ways and trying to make a positive difference.
+I am passionate about supporting families in many ways and trying to make a positive difference when people are experiencing challenging times.